jlbradley1844/jlbradley1844.github.io/_drafts/individualism.md

 >  is denounced.
 We Bahá'ís should not be blinded by such prevalent notions.
 >       (The Universal House of Justice, 1988 Dec 29, Individual Rights and Freedoms, p.
 5)

+Part of the problem is the leaders themselves are individualistically inclined.
+This flaw has a tendency to undermine their ability to lead - commanding rather than prodding, denigrating rather than uplifting.
+No wonder so many are disinclined to follow authority.
+As stated in a letter to some Baha'i leaders in the United States:

+> In your openness and candor you will, no doubt, avoid ineptitudes that pass
+> as norms in the freedom of speech practiced in your nation.
+In a society
+> where "telling it like it is" employs a style of expression which robs
+> language of its decorum, and in a time when stridency is commonly presumed to
+> be a quality of leadership, candor is crass, and authority speaks in a loud
+> and vulgar voice.
+People are frequently obliged to receive direction from
+> their leaders in such disrespectful modes; this is a reason for resentment
+> and suspicion towards those in authority.
+>      (The Universal House of Justice, 1994 May 19, response to US NSA)

 ## Enough With the Struggle For Existence

+One of the persistent signs of individualism is its competitive nature.
+The individualist philosophy is, of course, clais to be enterpreneurial in nature.
+However, individualism typically celebrates unrestrained competition.
+In practice, this means in the economic sphere an all-against-all competition for resources.
+While one doesn't have to be a social darwinist to be an individualist, it sure seems to help.
+The analogy such people like to use is the struggle for existence in nature; the claim is that by allowing the animal instinct to act untrammeled, capitalism channels this instinct as a force for good.

+The problem is that by now, most have figured out that starvation is unnecessary.
+The per capital gross domestic product is something like $200K per person in America, and total governmental expenditures are something like $40K per person.
+Many people in America actually live on less than that.
+So clearly there is plenty of money sloshing around.
+Every society will always have the idle, and perhaps for them, it is necessary to hold the threat of starvation over their head - though if you've actually met such people, you probably know they've had no problem sponging their way through life.

+It's one thing to recongize a struggle for existence; yet another to impose this condition artificially on people.

+>  And among the teachings of Bahá'u'lláh is man's freedom, that through the
+>  ideal Power he should be free and emancipated from the captivity of the
+>  world of nature; for as long as man is captive to nature he is a ferocious
+>  animal, as the struggle for existence is one of the exigencies of the world
+>  of nature.
+This matter of the struggle for existence is the fountain-head of
+>  all calamities and is the supreme affliction.
+>        (Abdu'l-Baha, Selections from the Writings of Abdu'l-Baha, p.
+302)

+Probably one of the worst things about work is the fact that many workthrough cultures are unnecessarily competitive.
+You don't need to be a salesman in a boilerroom operation listen to Alec Baldwin scream epithets at you to know how unnecessarily bad things can get.
+The business pages are full of stories of "get-tough" CEOs which do all they can to to inculcate a "killer instinct" in their workers.
+Frequently, they succeed, remaking the company into a toxic mess no one wants to work at.

+The fact that there are no separate guidelines for "business conduct" apart from "personal conduct" in the Baha'i Writings does not mean that business conduct is anything-goes; very much the opposite.
+Baha'is must operate under the same moral strictures whether at home or at work.

+> The obstacle to human happiness is racial or religious prejudice, the
+> competitive struggle for existence and inhumanity toward each other.
+>       (Abdu'l-Baha, The Promulgation of Universal Peace, p.
+468)

+> In the world of nature we behold the living organisms in a ceaseless struggle
+> for existence.
+Everywhere we are confronted by evidences of the physical
+> survival of the fittest.
+This is the very source of error and misapprehension
+> in the opinions and theories of men who fail to realize that the world of
+> nature is inherently defective in cause and outcome and that the defects
+> therein must be removed by education.
+>       (Abdu'l-Baha, The Promulgation of Universal Peace, p.
+400)

+> God has endowed him [mankind] with a power whereby he can even overcome the
+> laws and phenomena of nature, wrest the sword from nature's hand and use it
+> against nature itself.
+Shall he, then, remain its captive, even failing to
+> qualify under the natural law which commands the survival of the fittest?
+> That is to say, shall he continue to live upon the level of the animal
+> kingdom without distinction between them and himself in natural impulses and
+> ferocious instincts?
+There is no lower degree nor greater debasement for man
+> than this natural condition of animalism.
+The battlefield is the acme of
+> human degradation, the cause of the wrath of God, the destruction of the
+> divine foundation of man.
+>       (Abdu'l-Baha, The Promulgation of Universal Peace, p.
+352)

+The Baha'i Faith does not exclude competition, but both the means and end are proscribed.
+As in sports, it is fairly clear when a compitition is meant to bring out the best in individuals, as opposed to an excercise in gamesmanship where the goal is to win by any means necessary, frequently be causing actual direct or indirect harm to others.
+A fellow competitor is never an opponent.
+A compilation of Baha'i writings titled "Vying in Service" (June 3, 1987) is directed at this subject.
+The mere title is enough to indicate the proper attitude one must take for competition.

 ## Conclusion: The Baha'i Call for Unity